eriksacre/devcontainers/README.md

 mp project-name project-type
 ```

-- Creates a new project folder in `~/LinuxProjects` (yup, hardcoded for now, this is my setup)
+- Creates a new project folder in `~/LinuxProjects`
 - inits a git repo
 - Setups up devcontainer
 - Opens VS Code